What Are PAS 24 Doors? Security & Building Regs Explained

 Yes, but primarily for new constructions.
 Under Document Q of the Building Regulations, all easily accessible doors installed in new build dwellings (or properties undergoing a material change of use) must meet PAS 24 standards.
 For standard replacements on existing homes, it is highly recommended but not a strict legal requirement.

 Not necessarily.
 RC2 is the European equivalent (EN 1627) to the UK’s PAS 24 standard.
 Both signify a highly secure door capable of resisting opportunistic attacks with tools.
-Document Q of the UK Building Regulations recognises RC2 as an acceptable equivalent to PAS 24.
+Document Q of the UK Building Regulations officially recognises RC2 as an acceptable equivalent to PAS 24.

 Similar to doors, a PAS 24 window spec requires the window to pass rigorous manual and mechanical testing.
 Assessors will attempt to remove the glass infill, manipulate the locking hardware, and apply heavy mechanical loads to ensure the window cannot be forced open from the outside.

-Yes, if the flats are part of a new build development or a conversion, Document Q dictates that the main entrance doors to the individual flats must meet PAS 24 security standards to protect residents against unauthorised entry.
+Yes, if the flats are part of a new build development or a recent conversion, Document Q strictly dictates that the main entrance doors to the individual flats must meet PAS 24 security standards to protect residents against unauthorised entry.

 Secure Your Home with KJM